AI-sandbox/mdPCA/CovarianceMatrixPCA/README.md

-# CovarianceMatrixPCA
+# mdPCA
-Covariance Matrix PCA method for ancestry-specific dimensionality reduction.
+Missing DNA PCA algorithm for ancestry masked or ancient genomic data.

 ## Usage
 Run the method using the following command from command line.